 1. The UE sends a PDU Session Establishment Request message and includes the ATSSS capabilities as per rel-18.
 In addition, if the UE supports MPQUIC with other proxy protocols than connect-udp and in case of IP-based PDU Session types, the UE includes the supported MPQUIC proxy protocols (connect-ip, connect-udp and/or connect-tcp) as part of the SM NAS message.

-NOTE 1: In case of Ethernet PDU Session type, it is assumed that a UE supporting MPQUIC also supports the connect-ethernet proxy protocol, i.e. there is no need to explicitly signal the support for connect-ethernet.
+NOTE 1: In case of Ethernet PDU Session type, it is assumed that a UE supporting MPQUIC also supports the connect-ethernet proxy protocol over a generated Ethernet Frame, i.e. there is no need to explicitly signal the support for connect-ethernet.

 2. The AMF selects and SMF and sends a Nsmf_PDUSession_Create Request message with the PDU Session Establishment Request message.